Orrin G. Hatch United States Courthouse: History

-The courthouse project took twenty years to secure funding and property before groundbreaking took place in January 2011.
+Plans for a new federal courthouse in Salt Lake City took twenty years to secure funding and property before groundbreaking took place in January 2011.
 Design for a new courthouse began as early as 1997, but security updates were added after the September 11 attacks in 2001, and Congress only appropriating funding in 2010.
 The total cost of the project was around $186 million; this is less than the original budget request of $211 million or $226 million.
 Ultimately, the funding delay allowed the courthouse to be built for less, because construction and material costs were lower during the Great Recession.

 Of the total cost, some $7.5 million was to purchase the Port O' Call bar.
 Some $6.7 million was to move the historic three-story Odd Fellows Hall hall to Market Street.
 Federal authorities worked for months with preservationists to secure the hall's transfer.
 Other buildings, including an old gas station, had to be razed for that the courthouse could get its required security perimeter.
 The project made extensive use of recycled materials and landfill diversion; as the project neared completion, builders reported 86 percent waste diversion.

 The new courthouse houses many of the functions originally housed in the Frank E. Moss Federal Courthouse.
 The Moss Courthouse, a Classical Revival structure completed in 1905, underwent renovations in 1912 and 1932 and was added to the National Register of Historic Places in 1978.
 The construction of the new courthouse was prompted by needs for space, technology, and security in the Moss Courthouse.
 The new courthouse separates prisoner transport areas from hallways used by the public and staff; in the old courthouse, prisoners, judges, and members of the public shared the same hallways and elevators, presenting a security risk.
 The Moss Courthouse continues to house the U.S. bankruptcy court.
 The two courthouses are linked by an elevated landscaped garden.
 The AIA Institute Honor Award jury citation states that the new courthouse "stands respectfully beside" the Moss Courthouse and the two courthouses together "establish a distinct federal precinct and architectural anchor at the southwest perimeter of the downtown."

+In 2020, the United States Congress unanimously passed a bill to name the courthouse after Orrin Hatch, who served as a U.S. Senator from Utah from 1977 to 2019.
+President Donald Trump signed the bill into law on December 21, 2020.
+The Senate had previously voted to name the courthouse after Hatch shortly before his retirement, but the move had no force of law at the time, as federal facilities cannot be named after serving members of Congress.